uCautomation/plant-watering-system/README.md

 - a GeneROMst region is split in equally sized entries
 - each entry can be valid or invalid (erased or incorrectly/incompletely written)
-  - validation of an entry's data is made via a check sum or a correction code such as: even/odd parity, CRC, LDPC, Hamming structure, an ECC such as a Reed Solomon code etc.
+  - validation of an entry's data is made via a check sum or a correction code such as: even/odd parity, BSD checksum, CRC, LDPC, Hamming structure, an ECC such as a Reed Solomon code etc.
 - each entry has one unique (at any given time) generation index (Gi)
 - generation indexes can be recycled, provided that any GeneROMst system state never contains the same Gi more than once in different valid entries